 Top 5 Best Lighting Equipment For YouTube Videos

 Why do you need your lighting for YouTube videos to look the best it can be?
+There are several reasons:

 • Good lighting makes you look professional.
 If you want your audience to keep watching, you need to look like you know what you’re doing.
 Poor lighting doesn’t just make it hard to see, it gives a bad impression of your skills.